Sjeon1/HAADF_Atom_Detection/README.md

 This code works under the same principle with the original code, but we are uploading our version because to address the compatibility issue

 ### Package versions
-The code was tested on python 3.7.6 and Ubuntu 20.04.4 LTS
+The code was tested on python 3.7.6 and Ubuntu 20.04.4 LTS with packages below.

 ```
 boto3                     1.17.3